Terry Cites ‘Factors’ Faced In Establishing I-B Closing Date

 Lt.
 Gen. Robert L. Eichelberger (left) Chief of U.S. Army Ground Forces in Japan, stopped overnight in New Delhi last week on his way back to Tokyo after a furlough at home.
 Maj.
 Gen. Thomas A. Terry (second from left) I-B Theater Commander, Maj.
 Gen. Donald H. Connolly (back to camera) U.S. Deputy Foreign Liquidation Commissioner, and Maj.
 Gen. Vernon Evans, I-B Theater Chief of Staff, were on hand to welcome him at the airport.
 Maj.
 Gen. Hugh J. Casey (right) Chief Engineer in Japan, accompanied Eichelberger.

-principal features of the morale program.
+Special Service, Information and Education, and Post Exchange activities as the principal features of the morale program.
 He enumerated the Press, Roundup, and Armed Forces Radio Service as the media through which a constant flow of authoritative information from Theater Headquarters has gone to troops in the field to "augment and clarify directives."

 Col. Young's report said that the theater education program has far exceeded expectations.